growthcharts/brokenstick/README.md

 ## Overview

-The *broken stick model* describes a set of individual curves by a linear mixed model using first order linear B-splines.
+The *broken stick model* describes a set of individual curves by a linear mixed model using linear B-splines.
 The model can be used

   - to smooth growth curves by a series of connected straight lines;
   - to align irregularly observed curves to a common age grid;